Relating the modular Hamiltonian to two-point functions: Free scalar fields

 \section{Free scalar fields}

 We consider a globally hyperbolic spacetime with Cauchy surface $\Sigma$.
 The quantization of a free scalar field on such a spacetime is well-known (see for example Ref.~\cite{kaywald1991} and references therein), and we only recapitulate the main features.
-Initial data for the Klein--Gordon equation is given by a pair $f = (f_1,f_2) \in S = L^2_\mathbb{R}(\Sigma) \oplus L^2_\mathbb{R}(\Sigma)$, and the classical time evolution preserves the (non-degenerate) symplectic form
+Initial data for the Klein--Gordon equation is given by a pair of real-valued, smooth and compactly supported functions $f = (f_1,f_2) \in S = C^\infty_{0,\mathbb{R}}(\Sigma) \oplus C^\infty_{0,\mathbb{R}}(\Sigma)$, and the classical time evolution preserves the (non-degenerate) symplectic form

 The quantization of this system proceeds as follows~\cite[Prop.~3.1]{kaywald1991}: consider a bilinear positive symmetric form $\mu$ on $S \times S$ satisfying the inequality